OpenBCI/Documentation/docs/05ThirdParty/01-Myoware/15-MyoWare_Integration_Ganglion.md

 ![](assets/ThirdPartyImages/Ganglion_GUI_after_widget.png)

 You can use this change in signal intensity to trigger analog or digital events from within the GUI as you like.
-Check out the `EMG_Widget.pde` file for more information on the EMG widget.
+Check out the `` file for more information on the EMG widget.

 Still have questions?
-Post on our [Forum](http://openbci.com/index.php/forum/) or let us know at contact@openbci.com!
+Post on our [Forum](http://openbci.com/index.php/forum/) or let us know at [contact@openbci.com](mailto:contact@openbci.com)!